0install/0install-win/README.md

 The external solver (required) is not included in the repository.
 To get it run `bundled/download-solver.sh`.

 `build.sh` will perform a partial debug compilation using Mono's xbuild.
-A setup package will not be built.
+A installer package will not be built.

 `cleanup.sh` will delete any temporary files created by the xbuild build process.